greatavivk/Skeleton2.0/yt-proxy/README.md

 YT_API_KEY=your-key-here node server.js
 ```

 By default the server listens on port `3000`.
 Configure `ALLOWED_ORIGIN` to restrict browser access and `PORT` to customize the listener port.
 Set `PIPED_INSTANCE` to point at an alternative [Piped](https://github.com/TeamPiped/Piped) deployment if you want to proxy video streams through a non-default host.
+When you deploy the proxy as a standalone service (for example on Render) it also serves the project root `index.html`, so the UI and API can live on the same host without additional static hosting.

 If you update dependencies, re-run `npm install` (or `npm install --package-lock-only`) so `package-lock.json` stays in sync for deployments.